getika5086/g1/README.md

 2) change directory into what you created in #1

-3) clone this repository : git clone https://github.com/dholtz/GettingAndCleaningData
+3) clone this repository : git clone https://github.com/getika5086/g1

-4) change directory into the GettingAndCleaningData directory
+4) change directory into the g1 directory

 5) start R from the command line